xhs345/resque-lock-timeout/README.md

 ### Job Identifier/Lock Key

-The key is built using the `identifier`.
-If you have a lot of arguments or really long ones, you should consider overriding `identifier` to define a more precise or loose custom identifier.
+By default the key uses this format: `lock:<job class name>:<identifier>`.

 The default identifier is just your job arguments joined with a dash `-`.

-By default the key uses this format:
-`resque-lock-timeout:<job class name>:<identifier>`.

-Or you can define the entire key by overriding `redis_lock_key`.
+If you have a lot of arguments or really long ones, you should consider overriding `identifier` to define a more precise or loose custom identifier:

     class UpdateNetworkGraph
       extend Resque::Plugins::LockTimeout